Yuemashi/spatiocyte-docs/install.rst

   $ ecell3-session-monitor (try opening it, the window shown in Figure 1 should appear, and then close it)

-We can now attempt to run a simple model in the E-Cell Model (EM) language, simple.em:
+We can now attempt to run a simple 1D diffusion model in the E-Cell Model (EM) language, simple.em:

 ::

-  $ cd $HOME/wrk/spatiocyte/samples/simple/
+  $ cd $HOME/wrk/spatiocyte/examples/1D
-  $ ecell3-em2eml simple.em
-  $ ecell3-session-monitor
+  $ ecell3-session 1D.py

-Using ecell3-em2eml, the model file simple.em was converted into simple.eml in Extensible Markup Language (XML) format.
-The simple.eml file can now be loaded from the File menu of the E-Cell Session Monitor or the File open button (see Figure 1).
-Try running the simulation by clicking on the Start button.

 The Spatiocyte package includes the MinDE model (see Figure 2) reported in (Arjunan and Tomita, 2010).
 We can now attempt to run the